Abigail Breslin Is All Grown Up — Like, All The Way Up

 “It actually looks so dope,” she says, letting her third makeshift bun fall.
 “They basically learned on day one of stunt training that I'm not a very coordinated person, so they just had me roll on the ground.
 But that's the magic of movie making.
 They make me look like I'm a lot cooler than I really am.”

-Simone Rocha Ruffled Embellished Tulle Trench Coat, $3,525, available at NetaPorter.com; Mara Hoffman Verda Dress; MM Druck Riya Gemstone Earrings, $350, available at MMDruck.com; MM Druck Spira Ring; Pedro Garcia Heels
+Simone Rocha Ruffled Embellished Tulle Trench Coat, $3,525 USD, available at NetaPorter.com; Mara Hoffman Verda Dress; MM Druck Riya Gemstone Earrings, $350 USD, available at MMDruck.com; MM Druck Spira Ring; Pedro Garcia Heels

 Breslin seems most comfortable when she’s letting you know that while she’s technically in movies (the Zombieland sequel, an upcoming Matt Damon drama) and has been on hit TV shows (Scream Queens), she’s a visitor in that Hollywood bubble, not a resident.